shahnawazdaanish/commission/README.md

 # Commission Task (Dove)
-***Process***: Using input.csv file, parsing all rows and converting it to list Operation Class.
-Using reference of a variable processing all commission rate based on configuration.
-Added custom charge rule for processing special rates.
+***Process***:
+This application parses a csv file and converts all given inputs as Operations.
+Based on configuration set in `./src/Config/app.php`, it calculates commission fee for given inputs.

 ### Environment Information
 - PHP 7.0